UNEsestudio/cosc220-sync-lectures/Tutorial 1.md

    If it's there, that should print out the contents of the *public key* (the part you can safely share).
 If it isn't you'll get "No such file or directory"

-1. Open a shell on turing, and generate an ssh key.
+1. If you don't already have an ssh key, and need to generate one: Open a shell on turing, and generate an ssh key.
 The default options will be fine, and don't worry about setting a passphrase.

    ```bash
    ssh-keygen